- Our People

 Earth System Dynamics explores the function and interactions among the planetary climate system and the hydrosphere, the biosphere, and the geosphere.

 Physical Geographers at SFU have expertise in hydrology, climatology, limnology, fluvial and glacial geomorphology, soil science, and landscape ecology and are known for cutting-edge research in the areas of global environmental change and water sciences.
-Our training of students is built on foundational sciences and a holistic view of Earth system dynamics.

 Spatial and Geographic Information Science